leoweiyu/kube_ansible/README.md

 ```
 ipset v7.1: Kernel and userspace incompatible: settype hash:ip,port with revision 6 not supported by userspace
 ```
+Confirmed Calico3.22.1 has fixed the issue in AMD image, but issue still remians for other platform (for example ARM)

 ## features:
 1. HA (keepalived and haproxy)